 Brewery Vivant’s beers most often resemble styles found in Europe, like the flagship Farm Hand, a light and slightly sweet farmhouse beer.

-Other beers in the portfolio tend to be more American-esque takes on the traditional styles, like Tropical Saison and Wizard Burial Ground, a bourbon barrel-aged Belgian quadrupel.
+Other beers in the portfolio tend to be more American-esque takes on traditional styles, like Tropical Saison and Wizard Burial Ground, a bourbon barrel-aged Belgian quadrupel.
+The brewery has also expanded its barrel-aging and sour beer program.
 Vivant rotates the beer on its menu, so you’ll find an updated list when you visit, or you can call ahead to see what’s on tap.

 Don't miss out on the infamous duck nachos at Brewery Vivant.